dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 2. <i>**Contextual Links**</i>:
-* When e.g. a viewer clicks on a link embedded in some content and jumps e.g. from page one to the second page, i.e. when the content of some page references the content of another page from the same website
+* When a viewer clicks on a link embedded in some content and jumps e.g., from page one to the second page, i.e. when the content of some page references the content of another page from the same website.

 <br>